Ataago/GO-BOT-Discord/README.md

 # Using the GO BOT.

  - Make sure you are an Admin in the server.
- - Invite the BOT to your server. https://bit.ly/2CSUKeb
+ - Click [here](https://bit.ly/2CSUKeb) to invite the BOT to your server.
  - Give the BOT Admin privileges.

 # Features of the GO BOT